 Consider your warehousing and transportation carbon footprint

-Carbon emissions during warehousing and transportation are an often overlooked and forgotten aspect to consider when it comes to reducing your carbon footprint.
+Carbon emissions during warehousing and transportation are an often overlooked and forgotten aspect to consider when it comes to sustainable shipping methods and reducing your carbon footprint.
 You may not realize it, but even the amount of space an item takes up before it is used makes a difference.
-For example, the larger the package you have, the less room there is for other packages in a warehouse or on a truck.
+For example, the larger the package you have, the less room there is for other packages in a warehouse or on a delivery truck.
 This results in the need for more warehouse space and more trucks.
-Warehouses and trucks require electricity and gas to run, so the more of them you need, the more electricity and gas you are using.
+Warehouses and trucks require electricity and fuel to run, so the more of them you need, the more electricity and gas you are using.
 If you can reduce the space your package takes up, you can fit more into a warehouse or onto a truck, and lower the carbon footprint for each material.
-Using custom sized shipping boxes can help solve this particular issue.
+Using custom-sized shipping boxes can help solve this particular issue.
 Not only will they save space by taking up less room, they will also save you money as you won’t be wasting shipping expenses on excess package space.

 How will your customer dispose of the materials?

 You’ll also want to keep in mind what will happen to the materials when the consumer is done with them.
-The best sustainable material options are materials that the consumer can recycle, reuse, or compost.
+The best sustainable material options are green materials that the consumer can recycle, reuse, or compost.
 Compostable packaging is a great option, but if you opt for this one, you’ll want to keep in mind how long it takes for the material to degrade.
 The shorter the amount of time, the better.
 Keep in mind that not all materials can be easily recycled by the consumer.
-Some materials require industrial-grade recycling and composting, which means most consumers will end up throwing the materials away instead of taking them somewhere to be properly recycled.
+Some materials require industrial-grade recycling and composting services, which means most consumers will end up throwing the materials away instead of taking them somewhere to be properly recycled.
 Other factors that play a role in how easy, or hard, it is to recycle materials are things such as printing methods, coatings or combining multiple materials.

 Choosing sustainable materials

-Once you understand the lifecycle of your shipping materials, you can make an educated decision to find more sustainable materials that will work for you.
+Once you understand the lifecycle of your shipping materials, you can make an educated decision to find more environmentally friendly and sustainable materials that will work for you.
 Not to worry though, you don’t have to sacrifice looks, you can still send your products in shipping boxes that fit your brand, while taking steps to reduce your impact on the environment.
 Cardboard and paper products made using recycled materials and eco-friendly manufacturing processes are some of the most sustainable options out there.

 Sustainable shipping materials go beyond just the shipping box itself.
 Keep in mind what you use to protect the items inside.
 Instead of packing peanuts, opt for a more sustainable option such as cornstarch packaging, air pillows made of recycled materials, or seaweed packaging to name a few options.